music literature movies Index About

 -fromBlack Sand

-Pothole-induced rim destruction hits in December.
-Funeral processions proceed in January.
-Love is lost in February (reservations for Valentine’s Day dinner at Spiaggia be damned).
+Some things just shouldn’t surprise us.
+Pothole-induced rim destruction hits Chicagoans every year by December.
+Funeral processions have a way of popping up in January.
+Love can be lost in any month, even February (reservations for a Valentine’s Day dinner at Spiaggia be damned).

 “Pretty bird, pretty bird